Audit Methodology

 Not all evidence is equal

-Every supplement finding in the roast carries an evidence tier.
-You see it, not just the verdict.
-Here is exactly what each tier means.
+Every supplement finding in the roast carries an evidence tier, visible alongside the verdict.
+Here is what each tier means.

 Full Scope